jjcoronal/portf0lio/index.md

 > _I'm a transdisciplinary professional working at the intersection of urban innovation, environmental governance, and systemic design.
 My background spans Europe and Latin America, where I've developed expertise in translating between research, design, and policy to unlock sustainable transitions._
 >
 > _I solve complex problems by understanding real constraints and identifying where leverage exists in a system.
-Rather than applying generic solutions, I design, implement, and measure interventions that work within actual governance structures, stakeholder dynamics, and material realities.
-This requires moving between disciplines and engaging people from all sorts of backgrounds and specializations._
+Rather than applying generic solutions, I design, implement, and measure interventions that work within actual governance structures and stakeholder dynamics. _
 >
 > _My work across México, France, and the Netherlands has taught me that systemic change happens when you see problems at multiple scales simultaneously and create conditions for different actors to collaborate.
 I'm driven by the challenge of turning complex sustainability and governance problems into tangible, measurable outcomes._